vantibyte/docs/en/video/index.md

 ---
-title: RTMP
+title: Video
 nav_order: 4
-description: Vantibyte Documentation for the RTMP solution
+description: Vantibyte Documentation for the Video solution
 ---

-Our RTMP service allows you to easily transfer video feeds across the globe for central production.
+Our Video service allows you to easily transfer video feeds across the globe for central production.

 ## Pre-requisites